n4mlz/Cyrius/kernel/src/syscall/DESIGN.md

 - x86-64 currently enters via `int 0x80` (vector `0x80`, DPL=3).
 The vector is registered in `arch/x86_64/syscall.rs`, which hands control to the generic dispatcher here.
 - Calling convention follows the Linux `syscall` layout even though we use `int 0x80`: `rax` carries the syscall number; `rdi`, `rsi`, `rdx`, `r10`, `r8`, `r9` carry arguments 0–5.
 Results are written back into `rax`.
 - `Abi` is tracked per-process; on every context switch the scheduler looks up the process ABI and programs the active value into a global atomic so syscall handling is O(1) and does not require scheduler locks.
+- Dispatch returns a `DispatchResult`, distinguishing a normal return value from requests to terminate the current thread (used by Linux `_exit`).

 ## Error Mapping
 - `SysError` abstracts common error kinds; each ABI module owns its numeric mapping via ABI-specific enums (`LinuxErrno`, `HostErrno`).
 Linux maps to negative errno (e.g., `NoSys=38`, `InvalidArgument=22`) while host returns positive codes with a minimal private numbering.
 Success paths write the raw return value unchanged.

 ## Tables
 - Host dispatch is stubbed to `ENOSYS` for now.
-- Linux dispatch recognises `write`, `getpid`, and `exit` numbers but currently routes them to placeholder handlers.
-Future work will wire these to process/thread primitives and the VFS layer.
+- Linux dispatch implements `write` (FD 1/2 to the kernel console), `getpid` (threads read the scheduler’s current process id), and `exit` (requests thread termination).
+All other numbers map to `ENOSYS`.

 ## Extension Points / TODO
 - Add architecture-specific fast paths (`syscall`/`sysret`) once MSR programming is available.